 - Because of their compact design, it’s easy to integrate pneumatic conveying systems around existing equipment, making them more versatile than mechanical systems.

 - A pneumatic system can convey a product at any place a pipeline can run.

 - These systems do not occupy a lot of space.

-- Pneumatic conveying systems have a few main parts (pump, feeding device, pipes etc.) and all parts can be repaired independently, so, they are easy to maintain
+- Pneumatic conveying systems have a few main parts such as a pump/blower, pipeline, feeding device etc., and all parts can be repaired independently, so, they are easy to maintain.

 What is a pneumatic conveying system?